Economic Calendar Fetcher

 - Invalid API key → Ask user to verify key

-- Rate limit exceeded (429) → Suggest waiting or upgrading FMP tier
+- Rate limit exceeded (429) → Suggest waiting or upgrading FMP tier; re-run after the wait

 - Invalid date format → Provide correct format example